MasoodGit/frontend-nanodegree-neighborhood-map/README.md

 ```$ python -m http.server 8000```

-Then browse to http://127.0.0.1:8000 and Voilà!.
+Then browse to http://127.0.0.1:8000 and Voilà!

 ## Usage
 At the top left in the app, there is an input box.
 Type in the name of a neighborhood you'd like to visit (e.g. *Shinjuku Station*) and the app will switch to that neighborhood.

 On the right, there is a list view showing interesting places in the neighborhood.

-The places are displayed by category (e.g. food, nightlife, education, ...).
+The places are displayed by category (e.g. food, nightlife, education, ...):

 * The list of places can be filtered by the input box on top of the list.
 Type in a type of place (e.g. food, fast-food, bar, etc) or type directly a place name.
 The list will be filtered as you type to show only the places matching the query.
 * Click on a category name to collapse the list of its places.
 * Click on the *eye icon* next to a category name to hide its places in the list view and on the map.
+Click again to reveal them.
 * Click on a list view item to select a place and to display the info window of that place on the map.
+Click again to deselect it.
 * When a place is selected, if there are photos of the place available, you can click on the *Photos* link to display a slideshow of the photos.
-* Click on the title of the list (*Places*) to hide the list view.
+* Click on the title of the list view (*Places*) to hide it.